ymatsunaga/mdtoolbox-doc/introduction.rst

-mbar                       multi-state Bennett Acceptrance Ratio Method (MBAR) calcpmf                    calculate 1D potential of mean force from the scattered 1D-data (using kernel density estimator) calcpmf2d                  calculate 2D potential of mean force from the scattered 2D-data (using kernel density estimator) calchistpmf                calculate 1D potential of mean force from the scattered 1D-data (using histogram) calchistpmf2d              calculate 2D potential of mean force from the scattered 2D-data (using histogram) calcpca                    peform principal component analysis (PCA) calctica                   perform time-structure based Independent Component Analysis (tICA) clusteringbyinformation    clustering samples according to an information-based criterion clusteringbykcenter        clustering by K-center clusteringbykmeans         clustering by K-means clusteringbymarkov         clustering by Markov chains calctransitionmatrix       calculate transition probability matrix
+mbar                       multi-state Bennett Acceptrance Ratio Method (MBAR) calcpmf                    calculate 1D potential of mean force from the scattered 1D-data (using kernel density estimator) calcpmf2d                  calculate 2D potential of mean force from the scattered 2D-data (using kernel density estimator) calcpca                    peform principal component analysis (PCA) calctica                   perform time-structure based Independent Component Analysis (tICA) clusteringbykcenter        clustering by K-center clusteringbykmeans         clustering by K-means calctransitionmatrix       calculate transition probability matrix
 ========================== ==================================================================================================